nuts-foundation/nuts-monitor/README.md

 NUTS_CONFIGFILE=./server.config.yaml ./monitor
 ```

-When running in Docker without a config file mounted at `/app/server.config.yaml` it will use the default configuration.
+When running in Docker without a config file mounted at `/app/server.config.yaml` it will use the default configuration or you can change the command parameters.

 The `nutsnodeapikeyfile` config parameter should point to a PEM encoded private key file.
 The corresponding public key should be configured on the Nuts node in SSH authorized keys format.
 `nutsnodeapiuser` Is required when using Nuts node API token security.
 It must match the user in the SSH authorized keys file.